sammcj/mcp-package-version/README.md

 - A modern go version installed (See [Go Installation](https://go.dev/doc/install))

+Using `go install` (Recommended for MCP Client Setup):

 ```bash
 go install github.com/sammcj/mcp-package-version/v2@HEAD
 ```

-Then setup your client to use the MCP server
+Then setup your client to use the MCP server.

-- For the Cline VSCode Extension this will be `~/Library/Application Support/Code/User/globalStorage/saoudrizwan.claude-dev/settings/cline_mcp_settings.json`
-- For Claude Desktop `~/Library/Application\ Support/Claude/claude_desktop_config.json`
-- For GoMCP `~/.config/gomcp/config.yaml`

 Assuming you've installed the binary with `go install github.com/sammcj/mcp-package-version/v2@HEAD` and your `$GOPATH` is `/Users/sammcj/go/bin`, you can provide the full path to the binary:

 ```json
 {